LaSav/bound-rest/README.md

 # Bound MERN REST API

-Bound is a networking app for digital creatives.
+This is a prototype browser application for Bound, a networking app for digital creatives.
 Built using the MERN stack and REST API architecture.

 ## Features